What Types of Endovascular Treatments Are Common Now

 Frequently Asked Questions

-EVAR procedures boast a technical success rate of 94% to 99%, while angioplasty achieves success rates of 85% to 95%.
-Overall, success rates vary between 75% and 99%.
+EVAR procedures boast a technical success rate of 94–99%, while angioplasty achieves 85–95%.
+Overall, success rates vary between 75% and 99% depending on the procedure and patient population.

-Patients can return to normal activities in mere days to weeks, whereas open surgery takes months.
+Patients can typically return to normal activities within days to weeks, compared to months for open surgery.

-Aneurysms, peripheral artery disease, deep vein thrombosis, and vascular malformations directly affect blood flow.
+Endovascular techniques address aneurysms, peripheral artery disease, deep vein thrombosis, arteriovenous malformations, and other conditions that directly affect blood flow.

-Endovascular procedures guarantee smaller incisions, shorter hospital stays, and faster recovery times.
+Endovascular procedures offer smaller incisions, shorter hospital stays, and faster recovery times compared to conventional open surgical repair.

 Customize Consent Preferences